Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Introduction

 \subsection{Our contributions}

+In this paper, we develop sensitivity analysis methods for the Baron--Kenny approach.
+Our framework allows the mediator and unmeasured confounder to be scalar or vector.

-First, we derive a general omitted-variable bias formula, with vector responses and regressors and scalar unmeasured confounder, which extends \citet{cinelli2020making}.
-We propose a novel $R$ measure, and express the multivariate omitted-variable bias in terms of $R$ parameters\footnote{In earlier arXiv versions of this paper, we proposed a novel matrix $R^2$ parameter, and derived similar formulas using the matrix $R^2$ parameterization.
+With a single unmeasured confounder, we first derive a general OVB formula with vector responses and regressors, which extends \citet{cinelli2020making}.
+We propose a novel $R$ measure and express the multivariate OVB in terms of the $R$ parameters\footnote{In earlier arXiv versions of this paper, we proposed a novel matrix $R^2$ parameter and derived similar formulas using the matrix $R^2$ parameterization.
 In this version, we adopt the $R$ parameterization because it leads to more elegant mathematical results.}.
-The $R^2$ parameters can be viewed as the Euclidean norm of the corresponding vector $R$ parameters, and thus our sensitivity parameters are bounded in a Euclidean unit ball.
-Our formula is based on the population least squares, and we suggest to use the nonparametric bootstrap to handle heteroskedasticity and more generally, model misspecification.
-The formula serves as the basis for the sensitivity analysis for the Baron--Kenny approach with possibly multiple mediators.
+The $R^2$ parameters can be viewed as the Euclidean norm of the corresponding vector $R$ parameters, and thus, the $R$ parameters are bounded in a Euclidean unit ball.
+Our OVB formula serves as the basis for the sensitivity analysis for the Baron--Kenny approach, especially in the setting with possibly multiple mediators.

-Second, we apply the formula to develop a sensitivity analysis method for the Baron--Kenny approach with a single unmeasured confounder.
-The main challenge is that a direct application of the omitted-variable bias formula depends on the sensitivity parameters not corresponding to the natural factorization of the directed acyclic graph for mediation analysis.
+Then, we apply our OVB formula to develop a sensitivity analysis method for the Baron--Kenny approach with a single unmeasured confounder.
+The main challenge is that a direct application of our OVB formula requires specifying the sensitivity parameters that do not correspond to the natural factorization of the directed acyclic graph for mediation analysis.
 This is also a challenge encountered by \citet{vanderweele2010bias} and \citet{ding2016sharp}.
 They do not provide any solutions.
-We can solve the problem thanks to the properties of the $R$ parameters.
+We solve the problem by leveraging the properties of the $R$ parameters.
 Based on the $R$ parameters, we propose a novel measure and call it the ``robustness value for mediation'' or simply the ``robustness value''.
 It is the minimum value of the maximum strength of these $R$ parameters measured by their Euclidean norms, or equivalently, their corresponding $R^2$ parameters, such that the point estimate can be reduced to $0$ or the confidence interval can be altered to cover $0$.
 Intuitively, the corresponding $R^2$ parameters can be interpreted as the proportions of variability explained by the unmeasured confounding in the exposure, mediator, and outcome models given the observed variables.